vekatze/neut/book/src/static-memory-management.md

 }
 ```

-Also, suppose that we used the function as follows:
+Also, suppose that we used this `length` as follows:

 ```neut
 define use-length(!xs: list(int)): unit {